 FernyBrook Cottage is a perfect retreat for couples seeking to enjoy the tranquility and natural surrounds of Springbrook World Heritage National Park: to relax, breath in the clean, fresh air and to take a moment to observe the beauty of nature.
-The cottage is owner operated and has a personal and friendly feel.
+The cottage is owner operated and has a cosy, personal and friendly feel.
+We require at least 2 days advance notice of a booking.
 Check-in and check-out times are flexible and may be altered on request.
-Please do not hesitate to ring us if you have any inquiries or if you require an immediate or short-notice booking confirmation.

 The Cottage, built as a fore runner to the 'Mouses House', is of a similar chalet style with internal timber lining and has all the character of a cosy mountain cottage, plus it is set amidst a beautiful nature garden bordered by a babbling brook.
 The cottage is available for short term rental for singles or couples only, as we can only cater for up to two people.
 However, if there are two couples, we may be able to arrange accommodation for an extra couple with an adjacent cottage.
 We apologise that our accommodation is not suitable for children or for pets.

 FernyBrook Cottage is fully self contained with a cosy wood fire wood supplied in the cooler months and reverse cycle air conditioning for those chilly nights.
 There is a comfy queens sized bed upstairs and the kitchen, bathroom and living area are downstairs.
 A large, covered back deck with a barbeque provides the perfect outdoor space for relaxation and bird feeding or for simply observing nature to the sounds and sights of the many birds and brightly coloured parrots that feed from the seed trays on the verandah and in the garden.